 - Newborn hearing screening and follow-up testing

-- Monitoring use of medications that can affect hearing (ototoxicity monitoring)
+- Monitoring hearing tests due to use of medications that can affect hearing (ototoxicity monitoring)

 Hearing loss management options include:

 - Hearing aids